Progress Made Under Reservation In India & Its Criticism

 - National Survey showed that “In India, only 0.7% of scholarships are provided on the basis of merit.
 Most of the scholarships or aid is available only for OBC, SC, ST, Women, Minorities & Muslims”.
 This hampers the growth of aspiring students from upward caste who are financially weaker.

-2006 Indian anti-reservation protests: The 2006 reservation protest started when Indian Government decided to implement 27% reservation for OBC community in central and private institutes of higher education.
+The 2006 reservation protest started when the Indian Government decided to implement 27% reservation for OBC community in central and private institutes of higher education.
 There were series of protests organized by doctors and students against this reservation but it was implemented and these protests slowly died down and eventually ended.

-Gujjar Agitation in Rajasthan: The Gujjar agitation started in Rajasthan in 2008 when they demanded a lower Scheduled Tribe status, instead of their current, higher OBC status.
-Total 37 people died in these protest.
+The Gujjar agitation started in Rajasthan in 2008 when they demanded a lower Scheduled Tribe status, instead of their current, higher OBC status.
+Total of 37 people died in these protests.